pwjazz/sqins/README.md

   WHERE (db.i.id == ?(invoiceId)))
 ```

-Of course one can bind any valid scala expression, constant or otherwise.
+Of course one can bind any valid Scala expression, constant or otherwise.

 ```scala
 SELECT (db.i.id, db.li.amount)